 Your child’s eyes help them interact and grow accustomed to their world.
 Specialists can detect vision problems and eye diseases through regular eye exams early.
 Such conditions can include:

-- Astigmatism – a refractive error that makes vision blurry at any distance
+A refractive error that makes vision blurry at any distance

-- Amblyopia – also called “lazy eye,” reduced vision in one eye due to improper development
+Also called “lazy eye,” reduced vision in one eye due to improper development

-- Myopia – also called “nearsightedness,” where far objects appear blurry
+Also called “nearsightedness,” where far objects appear blurry

-- Strabismus – misaligned or crossed eyes, where one may look ahead while the other turns in a different direction
+Misaligned or crossed eyes, where one may look ahead while the other turns in a different direction

 Many of these diseases, if caught early, can be treatable.
 During an eye exam, the doctor would put a child through a series of tests like the chart test, eye movement test (following an object with your eyes), and pupil test (responding to various lights).
 This is followed by the doctor using other vision instruments to take a closer look at your child’s lens, cornea, and eyelid.

 After their initial eye tests, results generally go one of three ways.
-The first is your child has no current issues and will not need follow-up until their next appointment.
+First, your child has no current issues and will not need follow-up until their next appointment.
 The second would be a preventative measure determined following diagnosis, like a prescription lens.
 The third would be a referral, so if the doctor did find something more pressing, they would refer you to an optometrist or ophthalmologist.

 Ages for Vision Checks